-The path to becoming a commercial airline pilot is not so easy as it sounds.
+Becoming a commercial airline pilot is not as easy as it sounds.

 Can you imagine a profession that one can be successful in only a year?
 Is there any college course that prepares individuals for a line of work in just a year?
 I bet not.

-Likewise, the duration of the pilot course is not short, as many anticipate.
-The years it takes to become a commercial airline pilot is variable and depends on individuals taking the course.
+Likewise, the pilot course duration is not as short as many anticipate.
+The years it takes to become a commercial airline pilot vary and depend on the individuals taking the course.

-Some are dedicated to finish earlier than the other.
-However, not always everyone can achieve the goals in a short period.
+Some are dedicated to finishing earlier than others.
+However, not everyone can consistently achieve their goals in a short period.

-To understand how many years does it take a student pilot to become a commercial airline pilot, you have to acknowledge the steps of becoming a pilot first.
+To understand how many years a student pilot takes to become a commercial airline pilot, you must first acknowledge the steps of becoming a pilot.